-The manner in which these Student Learning Outcomes are assessed is addressed in the following section.
+The manner in which these Student Learning Outcomes are assessed is addressed both within the previous table and in more detail in the following section.

 Assessment Methods and Results

 Program faculty are primarily adjunct instructors with professional training in relevant fields.
 The CSHS Director meets annually with faculty to compare intended learning outcomes with student performances in each of the three Certificate program courses (all offered annually).
 Course and program curricula are reviewed to evaluate alignment of individual course goals, content, and instructional methods with the overall program goals and outcomes.